ansys/magnet-segmentation-toolkit/doc/source/Getting_started.rst

      # Launch AEDT
      toolkit.launch_aedt()

-     # Wait for the toolkit thread to be idle and ready to accept new task
+     # Wait for the toolkit thread to be idle and ready to accept a new task
      toolkit.wait_to_be_idle()

      # Apply segmentation